khaqan11/Esp32-Dongle-with-PCB-Antenna/README.md

 # Esp32 Dongle with Custom PCB Antenna

-A unique ESP32 C3 based PCB design with on board PCB antenna tuned for 2.4GHz Wifi and BLE.
+This repository contains the PCB design files, schematic, and 3D model image of a custom designed PCB board around ESP32C3 with Bosh BMI55 Accelerometer with on-board Wifi and BLE antenna.
+The board is designed for testing and manufacturing.

 ## Board Top 3D View